 - Rim a cocktail glass…Blue Margarita anyone?

-Once dried you can store them in the freezer.
-Or just put them in a jar and seal.
-If you want to infuse the dried berries with more flavor, try adding a few sprigs of dried herbs to the jar ~ rosemary or thyme would be great!
+If you want to infuse dried berries or berry powder with more flavor, try adding a few sprigs of dried herbs to the jar ~ rosemary or thyme would be great!